Governance design for multiple teams

 Now let's look at a resource management model using multiple subscriptions.
 In this model, you'll align each of the three environments to a separate subscription: a shared services subscription, production subscription, and finally a development subscription.
 The considerations for this model are similar to a model using a single subscription in that you have to decide how to align resource groups to workloads.
 Already determined is that creating a resource group for each workload satisfies the workload isolation requirement, so you'll stick with that model in this example.

-- Finally, the subscription owner repeats the process for the second workload, adding the resource groups with the app2 workload owner in the *contributor role.
+Finally, the subscription owner account repeats the process for the second workload, adding the resource groups with app2 workload owner in the contributor role.
 The limit counter for each of the environment subscriptions is decremented to 998 virtual networks remaining.

 This management model has the benefits of the second example above.
-However, the key difference is that limits are less of an issue due to the fact that they are spread over two subscriptions.
+The key difference is that limits are less of an issue due to the fact that they're spread over two subscriptions.
 The drawback is that the cost data tracked by tags must be aggregated across all three subscriptions.

 Therefore, you can select any of these two examples resource management models depending on the priority of your requirements.
 If you anticipate that your organization will not reach the service limits for a single subscription, you can use a single subscription with multiple resource groups.
 Conversely, if your organization anticipates many workloads, multiple subscriptions for each environment may be better.